CNC Prototype Machining: Everything You Need to Know

 More expensive than 3D printing

 Unlike 3D printouts requiring less human supervision and power supply, CNC prototype machining could cost a lot for some small startups.
-Also, the workpieces/raw materials that CNC prototyping works on are quite expensive in contrary to the simple printing materials like PLP that 3D printing uses.
+Also, the workpieces/raw materials that CNC prototyping works on are quite expensive contrary to the simple printing materials like PLP that 3D printing uses.

 This is one of the main reasons why engineers may choose alternative prototyping processes, even if they intend to use machining for their final parts.
 Development can be a drain on resources, and it is understandable if businesses need to cut every expense during the (early) prototyping stage.